SEOYUNJE/Endoscope-Object-Detection/EfficientDet/GastroScopy/result_report.md

 1) `FPN Architecture`: This refers to the overall structure and design of the FPN, including how the feature pyramids are constructed and integrated within the network.

    - **FPN(Feature Pyramid Network)**
-   - **BiFPN(Bidrectional Feature Pyramid Network)**
+   - **BiFPN(Bidrectional Feature Pyramid Network)** - We Used
    - **PAN(Path Aggregation Network)**
    - **QUPN(Quasi-Pyramid Network)**

-3) `FPN Node Weighted Method`: This facotr explores the different methods for weighting the nodes within the pyrammid, which can impact how features are prioritized at each level.
+2) `FPN Node Weighted Method`: This facotr explores the different methods for weighting the nodes within the pyrammid, which can impact how features are prioritized at each level.
    - **sum**: In configurations with `fpn-cell-repeats=1`, the sum method occasionally outperforms fast-attentions.
    - **fast-attn**: this method offers a balanced results, providing competitive performance without the complexity of more intricate methods.
    - **attn**: this method often yields comparable or slightly lower metrics than the fast-attn method.

-5) `FPN Channel`:
+3) `FPN Channel`: This refers to the number of channels used at each pyramid level, directly impacting the model's capacity to capture and process information.
+The default setting was 64, but we experimented with expansions to 128,256,384,512,640 and 768.
+Notably, in tf-efficientdet-d0, a channel size of 384 yielded the best performance.

-6)
+4) `FPN Cell Repeats`: This involves adjusting the number of repetitions of cells within the network, affecting the depth and capacity of the FPN architecture.
+In Bi-FPN, we experimented with repetitions ranging from 1 to 5, and found that repeating the block 3 times yielded the highest mAP.

 ### Part-4: HeadNet and Some Tricks(Test mAP50: 0.620 / mAP75: 0.293)